eldipa/book-of-gehn/posts/z3/2021-05-02-Planning-Space-Missions.md

 >>> s.pop()
 ```

-Now we use *boolean expressions* which may make more sense:
+Now we use *boolean expressions* that may make more sense:

 ```python
 >>> from z3 import And, If